 Influences include Eduardo Sacheri; Manuel Rivas; Martin Cruz Smith; Natsuo Kirino; Ryu Murakami; David Mitchell; Yuri Herrera; Raymond Chandler; Joan Aiken; Richard Matheson; Anaïs Nin; Gabriel García Márquez; Thomas Harris; Carson McCullers; Donna Tartt; Melvin Burgess; Truman Capote; Richard Laymon; JT LeRoy / Laura Albert; John Hersey; Philip K. Dick; and Seichō Matsumoto.

-The sequel to Blue Light Yokohama - Sins As Scarlet - will be released in early 2018.
-The third instalment in the Inspector Iwata series, (currently untitled), will hit shelves in early 2019.
+The sequel to Blue Light Yokohama - Sins As Scarlet - will be released in 2018.
+The third instalment in the Inspector Iwata series, (currently untitled), will hit shelves in 2019.
 Obregón is currently sailing the seas of inspiration for a fourth Inspector Iwata novel and an untitled project set in 1950s Spain.